 - Trial motions

-4. Take Notes During Trial
+4. Take Notes During Trials

-They are often charged with keeping detailed notes on how the trial is proceeding, ensuring that the case is being presented in a way that aligns with the initial strategy laid out by the legal team.
-They may also help to devise changes in strategy or tactics to adjust the case as arguments are made and evidence is presented in court.
+They are often charged with keeping detailed notes on how the trial is proceeding, ensuring the case is presented in a way that aligns with the initial strategy laid out by the legal team.
+They may also help devise changes in strategy or tactics to adjust the case as arguments are made and evidence is presented in court.

 5. Schedule Meetings and Depositions

-“Paralegals will also have more client contact, and they are often involved in initial client interviews and follow-up meetings with clients,” Gulley says.
-“They can assist with preparing clients for depositions, providing deposition summaries for attorneys.
+“Paralegals will also have more client contact, and they are often involved in initial client interviews and follow-up meetings,” Gulley says.
+“Paralegals can make your life a lot easier and help with organizing trial notebooks and overall trial prep.
+Especially for litigation attorneys, paralegals can be invaluable.”

 6. Handle Client Billing